icing/mod_md/README.md

 ***The URL of the http-proxy to use***<BR/>
 `MDHttpProxy url`

-Use a proxy (on `url`) to connect to the MDCertificateAuthority url.
+Use a proxy (on `url`) to connect to the `MDCertificateAuthority` url.
 Use if your webserver has no outbound connectivity in combination with your forward proxy.

 Since version 2.6.11, a proxy can be configured separately for each `MDomain`.

+## MDHttpProxyCACertificateFile

+***Sets the root (CA) certificates to use for TLS connections to the http-proxy***<BR/>
+`MDHttpProxyCACertificateFile path-to-pem-file`<BR/>
+Default: none

+This is used for connections to the HTTPS proxy (`MDHttpProxy`).
+It is needed if the certificate of the HTTPS proxy cannot be verified using the general CA root store.
+This is sometimes the case in test setups or enterprise environments.
+The certificate of the ACME server is verified with the root certificates set by `MDCACertificateFile`, so you might need to use both settings.

+Use "none" as path to disable explicitly.

+This can be configured separately for each `MDomain`.

 ## MDRenewMode / Renew Mode